nwops/puppet-debugger-demo/README.md

 ## Isolated docker environment
 If you just want to try this out without messing anything up.
 Download docker and then run the `docker_it.sh` script.

-Once the container starts run the automated installer `bash setup.sh`.
+Because the container links the project directory in the container you can write puppet code, change hiera values or install new modules and the container will use the new files.

 ## Manual Install
 ### Install the required gems